Porfirio Rubirosa: Early life

-Porfirio Rubirosa Ariza was born in 1909 in San Francisco de Macorís, the third and youngest child of an upper-middle-class Criollo family.
+Porfirio Rubirosa Ariza was born in 1909 in San Francisco de Macorís, the third and youngest child of an upper-middle-class White Criollo family.
 His parents were Pedro María Rubirosa and Ana Ariza Almánzar.
 The eldest child was named Ana and the elder son was named César.
 His paternal grandparents were Pedro Rovirosa, a Catalan immigrant, and María de la Paz Rossi, the daughter of an Italian immigrant.
 His maternal grandparents were Buenaventura Ariza y Castillo, who was from the provincial elite, and María Dolores Almánzar.

 His father, also a womanizer, was at one time a "general" of a militia of heavily armed men working with the government in the mountainous Cibao region.
 Don Pedro advanced to become a diplomat, and after a stint at St. Thomas was made Chief of the Dominican Embassy to Paris in 1915.
 Rubirosa thus grew up in Paris, France, and returned to the Dominican Republic at the age of 17 to study law.
 But he soon changed course and enlisted in the military.